StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 When you set a case to restricted visibility:

-* For unauthorized users: The restricted case doesn't appear in case lists, search results, or dashboards.
+* For unauthorized users: The restricted case doesn't appear in linked elements, case lists, search results, or dashboards.
 All related elements, including observables, tasks, and attachments, are also hidden.
 Unauthorized users can't be assigned to the case.

-* For authorized users: The restricted case appears in case lists, search results, or dashboards.
+* For authorized users: The restricted case appears in linked elements, case lists, search results, and dashboards.
 Authorized users can be assigned to the case.

 #### Indicators

 A restricted case is identifiable as follows:

-* For unauthorized users: The restricted case doesn't appear in case lists, search results, or dashboards, except in [an alert linked to the restricted case](../alerts/alerts-description/new-case-from-selection.md).
+* For unauthorized users: The restricted case is hidden from linked elements, case lists, search results, and dashboards, but it still appears in [an alert linked to the restricted case](../alerts/alerts-description/new-case-from-selection.md).
 In such an alert, a :fontawesome-solid-lock: symbol appears alongside the case number inside an orange warning box.

-* For authorized users: The restricted case is identified by a :fontawesome-solid-lock: symbol in the case description and case list.
-Additionally, the background color in the case list is orange for easy recognition.
+* For authorized users: The restricted case is marked with a :fontawesome-solid-lock: symbol in the case description, case list, and linked elements.
+The background color is also orange for easy recognition.

 ### Merging a restricted case

 If you [merge one or more restricted cases with visible cases](merge-cases.md), the newly created merged case automatically inherits restricted visibility.

 The list of authorized users includes all users who had access to any of the restricted cases involved in the merge.

-## Linking cases

-{!includes/case-links-v55.md!}

-{!includes/access-manage-case-links.md!}

-You can link a case to other cases and external resources in TheHive.
-This enhances traceability and supports the investigation of complex incidents involving multiple related cases and assets.

-### Link types

-You can link cases to:

-* Other TheHive cases
-* External resources

-### Link categories

-Each link is categorized to reflect the relationship type.
-If you don’t specify a category, *Internal link* is automatically applied when linking TheHive cases, and *External link* when linking external resources.

-### Actions

-You can create or delete a link, but you can’t modify it after it’s created.

-### Behavior

-#### XXXX

-When linking two TheHive cases together, it will appear in the second one automatically.
-Case links are automatically removed id the case has been deleted.
-The linking cases only display cases from the current organisation and red cases linked to the current organisation that the logged-in user has access to.
-Case links are not included in any export of case data.

-#### Links behavior when merging cases

-Merge case : merge of the links and deduplication
-The system will perform a deduplication process based on the combination of the link and link type to ensure no duplicate links are added.
-Any links pointing to the source merged cases will be removed.

-#### Links behavior when merge a case into an alert

-When merging a case into an alert, external URL linked to the alert as an external link.
-When an alert is imported into a case, the system automatically links the external alert URL to the case under the link type "External alert link" (field externalLink).
-When a user unlinks an alert from a case, the corresponding case link is automatically removed from the "Linked elements" section of the case.

-#### Links behavior when linking a private case

-When a private case link is added, the linked case will display an orange background and a lock icon with title and number.
-(Only if the logged in user have the access).
-If user don’t have access to this private case, he don’t see it.

 ## Next steps